Odds On (film): Production

 The female lead, Phyllis Gibbs, had been under contract to Cecil B. de Mille in Hollywood.

 The movie was shot in June 1928 on location at Randwick racecourse and in Australasian Films' Bondi studio.
 A number of well known race horses and jockeys appear.

 Release

+Everyone's said the film was the most popular Australian movie of 1928 and made a profit.

 The movie obtained a release in the UK as a quota picture.